Meditation

 2) We meditate to better understand ourselves and our life.
 This provides an opportunity for conscious change of thoughts, ideas and actions.
 Apart from increased inner harmony we also become more skilled at dealing with the world around us.
 The goal of meditation in this case is conscious personal development.

 3) We aim for conscious spiritual development.
-This has in our culture for long times been seen as the only use for meditation.
-And it is definitely true that meditation techniques, probably for thousands of years, have been used to reach spiritual awareness.
+This has in many cultures for long times been seen as the only use for meditation.
 In Christianity two different concepts were distinguished, contemplation and meditation.
-Contemplation meant a state of deep inner stillness.
+Contemplation meant deep inner stillness.
 Meditation referred to immersion in mental images and situations taken from biblical stories.
 Today people talk more often about ”Christian deep meditation” instead of contemplation and use techniques taken from Zen Buddhism to reach a deep and peaceful state of meditation.

 Many people still feel that meditation has no place in a rational and practically oriented world.
 Yet, most things that fall under the concept of meditation belong to the oldest cultural heritage of mankind.
-So, it is reasonable that thoughts and methods which have survived for thousands of years still should contain something that is useful in some way.
+So it is reasonable that thoughts and methods which have survived for thousands of years should, in some way, contain something which is useful.
 Since the middle of the 20th century the understanding of mental development with help of various meditation methods has once again been on the rise in the US and in Western Europe.
 Ever more people have learned to cope with a stressful life by means of meditation.
-But here it is important to understand that spiritual development need not be linked to religious belief and practice in any way but can focus more on the very existence that we as human beings can experience.
-We thus do not have to set high, and perhaps for our own conviction unacceptable, goals with our meditation.
+But here it is important to understand that spiritual development need not be linked to religious belief and practice in any way but can focus more on the very existence which we as human beings will experience and can’t avoid.
+We do not need to set very high, and for our own conviction perhaps unacceptable, goals with our meditation.
 Even those who only aim to unwind will be rewarded for their efforts if they meditate regularly for some time.
-If the meditation habit also contributes to increased self-awareness and life insight the stressed person will get an extra bonus for her endurance.
+If our meditation habits also contribute to increased self-awareness and life insight a stressed person will get an extra bonus for her endurance.

 Meditation technique.